ZaidAljundiHW2/CANSURF/README.md

 ## Augmentation

-The augmentation script (`augment.py`) applies 10 augmentation types to each training image, expanding the training set from ~5.3k to ~55k images.
+The augmentation script (`augment.py`) applies 10 augmentation types to each training image, expanding the training set.
 The validation set is left unaugmented to preserve evaluation integrity.

 ### Augmentation Types